hyperspy/hyperspy/doc/user_guide/cluster.rst

 Cluster Centers and Labels
 --------------------------

-The cluster labels and centers found are based on the features after they've been whitened or scaled.
+The cluster labels and centers found using the sklearn methods are based on the features after they've been whitened or scaled.
-To create a meaningful dataset the original data or PCA results matching a given label are averaged to create a set of cluster centers.
+To create a meaningful representation of the clusters areas with identical label are averaged to create a set of cluster centers.
+This averaging can be performed on the  ``signal`` itself, the  ``bss``  or  ``decomposition`` results or a user supplied signal.

 Examples